lolyhop/gnn-wiki-project/README.md

 MAX_NODES = 20_000       # maximum total nodes in the graph
 MAX_LINKS_PER_PAGE = 12  # maximum outgoing links followed per page
 ```

->You can find the implementation of the crawler in our **[Google Colab Notebook](https://colab.research.google.com/drive/1XCorcXaWqd1anPIBGDZwX5FJ5-tRcokF?usp=sharing)**.

 ## 3. Filtering the Noise